-What is Aquaponics?
+What Is Aquaponics?

-Aquaponics is a technique for growing plants in a controlled, recirculating water-based environment, rather than in soil.
-In many ways, it is similar to a hydroponic growing system.
-Which is to say that they are both soil-less gardening methods that use recirculated water to grow crops.
+Aquaponics is a technique for growing plants in a controlled environment using recirculating water in place of soil.
+It is similar to a hydroponic growing system — both are soil-less gardening methods that use recirculated water to grow crops.
 In hydroponics, nutrients to sustain plant growth are added to the water.
 In aquaponics, these nutrients come from animals living in the water.

 Why Choose Aquaponics?